 Certification in Family Ministry is designed for pastors and lay leaders who desire to build a ministry strategy that intentionally aligns age-related discipleship ministries in order to coordinate ministry to the entire family.

 Participants may take a single course or enroll in a Certification program.
 If, after taking individual courses, the participant decides to pursue certification, he/she must complete the assigned pre/post work for those courses and pay the additional costs of certification.
+Register for individual courses.

 Certification in Children or Youth Ministry: 8 courses @ $150/course = $1,200